mat-sz/MPC-API/README.md

 All JSON responses are structured in the following way:

+- A `success` key with a boolean value.
 - A `data` key that contains the response itself.
 - An `error` key that contains an error.

-Either a `data` key or an `error` key must be present.
+**Only one** of the following must be present: a `data` key or an `error` key.
 If none (or both) is present the response is erroneous and should be discarded.
+A `success` key is required on all responses.

 ## Errors